Finish the Game Pressure Free Throw Shooting Drill

 Run the drill at the end of practice to more closely simulate the mental and physical fatigue form the end of a game.

 Line up the team in the lane spaces and behind the arc as they would for a free throw attempt.
 The shooter gets a 1-1 opportunity.
-Put a realistic score on the scoreboard that you would have in the final minutes of a close tournament game.
+Put a realistic score on the scoreboard that you would have in the final minutes of a close tournament game, whatever fits your level.

 Some adjustments you can make to make the game more challenging are: